blukatdevelopment/UnchainedWorldsOld/character_creation/cultures_volume_1.md

 On your travels, you have had a close encounter with the fey, and they admired you.
 You have advantage on saving throws against being charmed or posessed by magic.

 ### Kiss of fate (requires at least 15 CHA)
 You expend a stamina die and speak a good fate into existence.
 You may then transfer this magic of your lips to one creature by either kissing them, or blowing a kiss to them.
-The kiss is left as a mark on them, vanishing if they either complete a rest or expend the kiss to gain 1d8 on an attack roll, saving throw, ability check, or skill check.
+The kiss is left as a mark on them, vanishing if they either complete a rest or expend the kiss to gain 1d8 on an attack roll, saving throw or ability check.
 A creature may only have one kiss of fate at a time.